Last Updated: July 20, 2021

 What is a Good SAT Score?

-Average scores with respect to the country and the different states can only help you determine a good score to an extent.
+with respect to the country and the different states can only help candidates determine a good score to an extent.
 The real understanding of a good SAT score comes from the strategic planning a student has in figuring out the average scores accepted by desired colleges and then comparing it to their score.

 Generally speaking, considering that the highest possible grade attainable in SAT is 1600, a score of 1400 and above can be considered to be a good score.
 Anything lesser than 1000 can be considered a bad score since the national average has been above 1000 for the past 5 years which would imply that more than half the people who have attempted the test have received a score above 1000.
 One should keep in mind that a good score would be one that surpasses at least the performances of more than 75% of people who have taken the test and then prepare accordingly.

-SAT is scored as a total sum of the scores in the two different sections of the test- Evidence-based Reading and Writing
+SAT is scored as the total sum of the scores in the two different sections of the test- Evidence-based Reading and Writing

 , and Mathematics